 Despite the name, the composition and flow of sebum are usually normal.
-The pathogenesis of seborrheic dermatitis is unclear, but its activity has been linked to the number of Malassezia yeasts present on the skin.
+The pathogenesis of seborrheic dermatitis is unclear, but its activity has been linked to the number of Malassezia yeasts present on the skin and to the inflammatory reaction to them.
 Seborrheic dermatitis occurs most often in infants, usually within the first 3 months of life, and in adults aged 30 to 70 years.
 The incidence and severity of disease seem to be affected by genetic factors, emotional or physical stress, and climate (usually worse in cold weather).
-SD may precede or be associated with psoriasis (called seborrhiasis).
-SD may be more common and more severe among patients with neurologic disorders (especially Parkinson disease) or HIV/AIDS.
+Seborrheic dermatitis may precede or be associated with psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Multiple factors contribute, including... read more (called seborrhiasis or sebopsoriasis).
+Seborrheic dermatitis may be more common and more severe among patients with neurologic disorders (especially Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ), because of, for example, changes in the activity of sebaceous glands, or among those with HIV/AIDS, likely because of an imbalance of T-cell pro- and anti-inflammatory responses.
 Very rarely, the dermatitis becomes generalized.

 Symptoms of seborrheic dermatitis develop gradually, and the dermatitis is usually apparent only as dry flakes (dandruff) or greasy diffuse scaling of the scalp (dandruff) with variable pruritus.
-In severe disease, yellow-red scaling papules appear along the hairline, behind the ears, in the external auditory canals, on the eyebrows, in the axillae, on the bridge of the nose, in the nasolabial folds, and over the sternum.
+In severe disease, yellow-red scaling papules appear along the hairline, behind the ears, on the eyebrows, in the nasolabial folds, and over the sternum.
 Marginal blepharitis with dry yellow crusts and conjunctival irritation may develop.
-SD does not cause hair loss.
+Seborrheic dermatitis does not cause hair loss.

-Newborns may develop SD with a thick, yellow, crusted scalp lesion (cradle cap); fissuring and yellow scaling behind the ears; red facial papules; and stubborn diaper rash.
+Newborns may develop seborrheic dermatitis with a thick, yellow, crusted scalp lesion (cradle cap); fissuring and yellow scaling behind the ears; red facial papules; and stubborn diaper rash.
 Older children and adults may develop thick, tenacious, scaly plaques on the scalp that may measure 1 to 2 cm in diameter.

-In adults, seborrheic dermatitis causes dandruff and sometimes scaling around the eyebrows, nose, and external ear, behind the ears, in the axilla, and on the sternum.
+In adults, seborrheic dermatitis causes dandruff and sometimes scaling on the scalp, around the eyebrows, nasolabial folds, nose, external auditory canal, behind the ears, and on the sternum.

 Seborrheic dermatitis can cause a thick, yellow, crusted scalp lesion in newborns or thick, scaly scalp plaques in older children and adults.

-Treatments can include medicated shampoos and topical corticosteroids.
+Treatments include topical antifungals, keratolytic and tar shampoos, and topical corticosteroids.